arneBersch/Zoeglfrex/docs/reference.md

 ```

 ### Item Attribute 1 Set (Label)
-This command changed Attribute 1 (the Label) of the selected Items, for example:
+This command changes Attribute 1 (the Label) of the selected Items, for example:
 ```
 Model 1 + 2 Attribute 1 Set
 ```
-This command will open a popup window where you can insert the Label text for those Models.
+The command will open a popup window where you can insert the Label text for those Models.

 ### Item Set Item (Copy)
 This command can be used for copying Items, for example: